Introduction to orbifolds: Orbibundles and Frobenius' theorem

-\section{Orbibundles and Frobenius' Theorem}
+\section{Orbibundles and Frobenius' theorem}

-As in the manifold case, there is a general notion of a vector bundle over an orbifold that allows us to define objects like vector fields and differential forms in this context and to carry over many other useful constructions.
+As in the manifold case, there is a general notion of fiber bundle over an orbifold that allows one to carry over to this setting other usual differential geometric constructions.
 Let us begin with the general definition.

 Let $\mathcal{E}$ and $\mathcal{B}$ be smooth orbifolds.
-A smooth map $\pi:\mathcal{E}\to\mathcal{B}$ is a \textit{fiber orbibundle} if $|\pi|$ is surjective and there is a third orbifold $\f$ such that, for all $x\in|\mathcal{B}|$, there is an orbifold chart $(\widetilde{U},\Gamma_x,\varphi)$ around $x$, an action of $\Gamma_x$ on $\f$ and a diffeomorphism $(\f\times\widetilde{U})/\!/\Gamma_x\to\mathcal{E}|_{|\pi|^{-1}(U)}$ such that
+A smooth map $p:\mathcal{E}\to\mathcal{B}$ is a \textit{fiber orbibundle} if $|p|$ is surjective and there is a third orbifold $\f$ such that, for all $x\in|\mathcal{B}|$, there is an orbifold chart $(\widetilde{U},\Gamma_x,\varphi)$ around $x$, an action of $\Gamma_x$ on $\f\times\widetilde{U}$ and a diffeomorphism $(\f\times\widetilde{U})/\!/\Gamma_x\to\mathcal{E}|_{|p|^{-1}(U)}$ such that